 A general rule of thumb is to count on spending, at a minimum of at least 10 percent of the base price.
 Also, keep money aside for the things that will make your office, your office- like window coverings, office furniture and supplies, and landscaping.

-Find a good local mortgage company and loan officer and get pre-approved for a loan.
+Find a good local bank or loan officer and get pre-approved for a loan.

-There are a lot of free tools that will give you a pre-approval range, but having a mortgage company get you a pre-approval notice will give you a firm understanding of your price range and down payment requirement.
+There are a lot of free tools that will give you a pre-approval range, but having a bank get you a pre-approval notice will give you a firm understanding of your price range and down payment requirement.

-(Hint: LINX has vetted mortgage companies and loan officers to find the best. (no, we don’t get kickbacks or commissions from them).
+(Hint: LINX has relationships with all the local banks and loan officers to help you find the best overall rates and terms. (no, we don’t get kickbacks or commissions from them).